spiffe/spiffe/standards/WIT-SVID.md

 The WIT-SVID MUST NOT be used as a bearer token and MUST be presented with a proof of possession of the key-pair within the `cnf` claim.

+Similarly, the WIT-SVID MUST NOT be accepted without appropriate proof of possession of the key-pair within the `cnf` claim.
+See [5.
+Token Presentation](#5-token-presentation) for information on appropriate protocols for the presentation and acceptance of the WIT-SVID for authentication.

 ### 7.2 Transport Security

 ## Appendix A. Example WIT-SVID